Land management and biodiversity reforms

 - monitoring, evaluation and reporting indicators for measuring environmental, social and economic outcomes

 - opportunities to improve service delivery and risk mitigation.

-In March 2020, the NSW Government provided its response to the Commission's recommendations, supporting most of the recommendations.
+In March 2020, the NSW Government provided its response to our recommendations, supporting most of the recommendations.

 - Final report - Government response (March 2020)